atmaivancevic/polyAsite-analysis/README.md

 ### PAS within TEs

 Identifies which TE loci in the human genome contain polyadenylation sites (PAS), and characterizes their expression levels using single-cell expression data.
-TEs are classified into five supergroups (LINE, SINE, LTR, DNA, Other) and overlapped with PAS sites using a 10bp window.
+TEs are classified into five classes (LINE, SINE, LTR, DNA, Other) and overlapped with PAS sites using a 10bp window.
 PAS-containing TEs are further filtered for expression (average expression score > 0.9).
 Expressed TE-PAS loci are ranked by expression score and intersected with GENCODE gene annotations to identify which genes are associated with TE-derived PAS.

 This script requires the following files, or equivalent: